Velsipity

 VERY COMMON

-Infection: fever, chills, headache, feeling very tired, flu-like symptoms, feeling like you might throw up, swollen nymph nodes.
+Infection: fever, chills, headache, feeling very tired, flu-like symptoms, feeling like you might throw up, swollen lymph nodes.

 x